HypothesisWorks/hypothesis/guides/review.rst

 3. Hypothesis must never be *flaky*.
 Flakiness here is defined as anything where a test fails and this does not indicate a bug in Hypothesis or in the way the user wrote the code or the test.
-4. The changelog must be kept up to date by creating a RELEASE.rst file in the root of the repository.
-Notes on whether to bump the minor version or patch version can be found in the documentation guide.
+4. The changelog (in ``RELEASE.rst``) should bump the minor or patch version (see guides/documentation.rst for details), accurately describe the changes, and shouldn't refer to internal-only APIs.
 For complicated markup, consider building the docs and manually checking the changelog for formatting errors that didn't result in a compilation error.